-As an Apple Health client you may be eligible for Health Home services.
-Use this page to learn more about the program and if you are eligible.
+As an Apple Health provider, use this page to learn more about the Health Home program and find Health Home program resources.

 On this page